-Starchy vegetables must be fully cooked before feeding for dogs to get the benefit of the nutrients and glucose for energy.
-Multiple methods can be used to cook starchy vegetables.
-Baking, boiling, and steaming are three methods to cook starchy vegetables.
+Starchy vegetables must be fully cooked before feeding in order for dogs absorb the nutrients and glucose for energy.
+Various methods can be used to cook starchy vegetables.
+Baking, boiling, or steaming are three options for cooking starchy vegetables.
 The method selected does not matter as long as the vegetable is thoroughly cooked prior to feeding.

-Fermented foods are ways to provide naturally occurring probiotics through fresh foods versus store purchased supplements.
-Fermented veggies provide soil-based probiotics and digestive enzymes jam-packed into the “predigested” plant material
+Fermented foods are a way to provide naturally occurring probiotics through fresh food versus commercial supplements.
+Fermented vegetables provide soil-based probiotics and digestive enzymes jam-packed into the “predigested” plant material.

 Create a Dog Safe Ferment

-Dogs not only benefit from beneficial bacteria to support healthy gut flora, but the act of fermenting makes the nutrients within the plant material more bioavailable to these carnivores.
+Dogs not only benefit from beneficial bacteria that support healthy gut flora, but the act of fermenting makes the nutrients within the plant material more bioavailable to these carnivores.

 Fermenting vegetables requires patience and some homework to understand the process.
 Below are some additional notes about creating vegetable ferments for dogs.

-Fermentation has been around for many years and it is a natural way to preserve vegetables as well as “pre-digest” the plant ingredients for dog diets.
+Fermentation has been around for many years and is a natural way to preserve vegetables as well as “pre-digest” the plant ingredients for dogs.
 Below are additional resources to learn more about fermentation.

-Processing vegetables for optimal digestion and nutrient absorption ensures the most benefit is being received from the ingredients.
-Without proper preparation, veggies bypass enzymatic digestion and the nutrients are not absorbed in this process.
+Processing vegetables for optimal digestion ensures that the most benefit is being received from the ingredients.
+Without proper preparation, vegetables will bypass enzymatic digestion and the nutrients will not be absorbed in this process.

-The general rule of thumb is low glycemic, non-starchy vegetables can be pureed raw, without any additional cooking.
-However all starchy vegetables should be thoroughly cooked prior to feeding.
+The general rule of thumb is that low glycemic, non-starchy vegetables can be pureed raw, without any additional cooking.
+However, all starchy vegetables should be thoroughly cooked prior to feeding.
 Lastly, fermenting vegetables is a further step which provides beneficial probiotics!